GoogleChrome/web.dev/src/site/content/en/learn/accessibility/motion/index.md

 The motion preferences available are dependent on the operating system.
 Some allow you to opt-in to animations, while others require you to opt out of the animations.
 {% endAside %}

 We cannot predict what level of movement will cause issues for people with seizure, vestibular, and other visual disorders.
 Even a small amount of motion on the screen can trigger dizziness, blurred vision, or worse.
-So, in the following example, we default to no animation,
+So, in the following example, we default to no animation.

 {% Codepen {
  user: 'web-dev-codepen-external',